akarlinsky/world_mortality/README.md

 ### Palestine (monthly)
-2018 onward: Palestinian Central Bureau of Statistics [Statstical Yearbook 2019-2021](https://pcbs.gov.ps/pcbs_2012/Publications_AR.aspx).
+2018 onward: Palestinian Central Bureau of Statistics [Statstical Yearbook 2019-2022](https://pcbs.gov.ps/pcbs_2012/Publications_AR.aspx).

+Note: Total annual deaths in Palestine 2021 from Yearbook (16755) is somewhat smaller than that reported in an annual report of the Ministry of health (17273).
+Currently, we provide the data from the Yearbook and are investigating if and how to adjust.

 ### Panama (monthly)